AdamDunn22/FinalProject/README.md

 * Currently our final calculated accuracy score was found to be 88% using the balanced SMOTE up from 71% using the undersampling cluster method.

 ### Explanation of Model Choice
-* We started with a KNN model (K-Nearest Neighbors Algorithm), due to its use in classification problems which we thought would suit our model for diabetes predictions.
+* We started with a KNN model (K-Nearest Neighbors Algorithm), but decided in the end to use a Balanced Random Forest Classifier due to its use in classification problems which we thought would suit our model for diabetes predictions and being able to work with biased data.
 * Data is split using SKLearn train, test, split () package on desired and target features.
 * Changed to a random forest classifer, after it showed to increase accuracy scores.
 * Used Undersampling Cluster Centroids since our data was heavily skewed towards people without diabetes.